Documentation Index

 The secret is included in the creation response and is also retrievable later via GET /v1/yativo-card/webhooks/:webhookId.
 Store it in a secure environment variable or secrets manager (e.g., AWS Secrets Manager, HashiCorp Vault).
 If you need to invalidate a compromised secret, rotate it via POST /v1/yativo-card/webhooks/:webhookId/rotate-secret.

 Pass "events": ["*"] to receive every event type.
-You can narrow the list later via the update endpoint.
+You can narrow the list later via PUT /v1/yativo-card/webhooks/:webhookId.

 Step 3 — Verify Signatures

-Every webhook POST includes three security headers:
+Every webhook POST includes four security headers:

 | Header | Description |